engintron/engintron/README.md

 ### Compatibility & Requirements
-Engintron is fully compatible with CentOS (and its variant CloudLinux) versions 6 and 7, on both 32-bit and 64-bit platforms.
+Engintron is tested only on platforms that are actively supported by cPanel itself.

-Engintron is also compatible with both EasyApache 3 and EasyApache 4 as of version 1.7.0.
+As such, as of January 2022, Engintron is fully compatible with CentOS 6 with CloudLinux (the only actively supported Enterprise Linux variant by cPanel as CentOS 6 is officially EOL since 2020), CentOS 7 and all EL 8 variants such as Almalinux, Rocky Linux & CentOS 8 (for which support by Red Hat stopped at the end of 2021).

-Keep in mind though that Engintron follows cPanel development tightly and as such, once cPanel drops support for a specific CentOS version or deprecates one of its features, Engintron will do the same.
+Engintron should also work on other EL 8 variants (e.g. Oracle Linux, Amazon Linux etc.) that can run cPanel (albeit "unofficially")...

-According to cPanel's "[Third-Party Software End Of Life Policy](https://documentation.cpanel.net/display/CKB/Third-Party+Software+End+Of+Life+Policy)", CentOS 6 support will be dropped after November 30, 2020.
-Likewise, EasyApache 3 is already end-of-like as of cPanel v76 (Dec 2018) according to [this cPanel blog post](https://blog.cpanel.com/the-beginning-is-the-end-is-the-beginning-of-easyapache/) and will be completely removed in cPanel v78.
-[Version 1.9.3 of Engintron](https://github.com/engintron/engintron/releases/tag/v1.9.3) is already marked as the last to support EasyApache 3, so please plan ahead.
+Additionally, once cPanel is officially released to also support Ubuntu (in the near future), Engintron will also be released to support Ubuntu as well.

 ### License